atata-framework/atata.io/examples/custom-verification-extension-method-for-generic-page-object.md

 ---
 layout: article
-title: Custom Verification Extension Method for Generic Page Object
+title: Custom verification extension method for generic page object
 description: How to implement custom verification extension method for a generic page object.
 ---